jlazovskis/TriDy-tools/README.md

 # TriDy-tools
 Tools for creating new selection parameters and distributing featurisation tasks

+### Setup

+There are four pairs of `.py` and `.config` files.
+Each `.config` file is meant to be changed, then the `.py` file is meant to be executed with the `.config` file coming after it, for example:

+    python create-bins.py create-bins.config

+The tools do the following:
+1. *create-bins.py*:
+2. *create-parameters.py*:
+3. *crate-runfiles.py*:
+4. *collect-results.py*:

+### Parameters

-The available parameters are given below.
+The available parameters are given below, and are located in the `parameters.pkl` dataframe.
 Since there are so many, we split them up, first listing the graph-theoretic / topological parameters.

 | Name | Short name | Description |
 | --- | --- | --- |
 | tribe_size | ts | number of neurons in the closed neighbourhood of a neuron |